Introduction

 Here are a few tips for getting started:

-If you want more tips and examples, we wrote a complete guide about creating buyer personas that increase ROI.
+If you want more tips and examples, we wrote a complete guide about creating buyer persona basics that increase ROI.
 And once you create your personas, you’ll want to design more targeted materials throughout the audience’s entire journey to more effectively support sales.

-But here’s the tricky part: You need the ability to anticipate the audience’s needs at every turn, and doing that at scale is hard without a sales enablement tool such as marketing automation.
+But here’s the tricky part: You need the ability to anticipate the audience’s needs at every turn, and doing that at scale is hard without a sales enablement tool such as marketing automation software.

 Marketing automation helps you provide the right content to the right person at the right moment.
 In other words, it helps you provide relevant resources at every turn in the customer’s journey.
 Here’s an example: